You may want to read:

 Hopeless and Christian do not belong in the same contiguous breath.
 If you feel hopeless, the first thing you need to do is repent.
 Your problems are not greater than God’s ability to repair them.
 Begin the hard work of transforming your thoughts back to the redemptive power of the gospel.
 The Son of God died on a cross.
 He came out of the grave three days later.
 Let those gospel-saturated words course through your mind.
 Regardless of what your spouse does, you can have renewed thinking (Ephesians 4:23).
 Don’t be like Mary at the tomb, languishing in despair (John 20:11).

 The first problem is presuming on the grace of God (Psalm 19:13), while the second one is self-righteous legalism.
 Let sound theology govern your heart.
 You do the best you can while always resting in the sweet assurance that God will care for you.
-Believe in and practice the active goodness of God in your life; may God be your animating center.
+Believe in and practice the active goodness of God in your life; may He be your animating center.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.